Mission of the United Methodist Church:

 Discover Countryside is an informational gathering about how to become involved in the various ministries and activities offered at Countryside.
 A visit to our coffee bar for refreshments, facilities tour, and Q & A are included.
 Child care is available by prior arrangement.
 For details about our Discover Countryside class, contact Brenda Bauman Swank.

-If you are interested in joining Countryside UMC, please contact brenda@countrysideumc.org.
+If you are interested in joining Countryside UMC, contact at us cumc@countryside.org

 • Confirmation